 All I stopped doing was working in house and I didn’t miss that, especially after London gave me a special farewell gift – a three-hour gridlock in the Russell Square area.
 But I did miss certain things, mostly food (and friends, I add, hastily).

-While I freely acknowledge that I’m a hack – if my gay friends can reclaim the word ‘queer’, I can reclaim the word ‘hack’ – I do specialise in food and food issues, and feel quite violently about many aspects of prevailing food culture; I’m a member of the Guild of Food Writers.
+While I freely acknowledge that I’m a hack – if my gay friends can reclaim the word ‘queer’, I can reclaim the word ‘hack’ – I do specialise in food, food issues, and drink (especially wine) and feel quite violently about many aspects of prevailing food culture; I’m a member of the Guild of Food Writers.
 But I found myself suddenly transported to a different world in Snowdonia, one far removed from the metropolitan lifestyle I’d been adopted by and become adapted to.

 I’d also halved my income and spent a silly amount of money trying to stop an old cottage from doing what it wanted to do – set itself on fire with ancient wiring.
 However I was determined to still eat well, to still enjoy myself doing so and to continue hunting out all sorts of foodie possibilities, including growing my own.
 And do all of that without breaking the bank, most of which was promised to the electrician anyway.